fallen-icarus/cardano-loans/GettingStarted.md

   --out-file active_datum.json
 ```

 This command will query Koios to find that Offer UTxO.
-It will create the new ActiveDatum off of
+It will create the new ActiveDatum based on
 the Offer UTxO's OfferDatum.

 If you would like to create the ActiveDatum manually (without requiring internet), you can do so